Who we are and what we do

-2gether NHS Foundation Trust (2gether) provides mental and social health care services to the population of Gloucestershire, Herefordshire and our surrounding region.
+²gether NHS Foundation Trust (²gether) provides specialist mental health and learning disability services to the people of Gloucestershire and Herefordshire.

-At any one time, 2gether delivers services to approximately 12,000 individuals and offers education and support to their carers and families.
+Last year, our 2,300 dedicated permanent and bank staff delivered services to more than 40,000 individuals and offered education and support to their carers and families.

 What are NHS Foundation Trusts?

 NHS Foundation Trusts are run locally, not by central Government.
-We are regulated by Monitor and help ensure local accountability, ownership and control of NHS services in your area.
+We are regulated by NHS Improvement and help ensure local accountability, ownership and control of NHS services in your area.
 We also seek to provide people with an opportunity to learn about services and get more involved.

 We work with our members, services users and their carers and local organisations to gather feedback and advice.
 This feedback helps us develop a range of comprehensive services that meet the needs of our local communities and make continued improvements in all that we do.

 This makes sure that the people we serve have access to the right services in the right place and at the right time.

 The Trust holds regular board meetings where decisions affecting the Trust are made.
 The dates for future meetings, board papers and minutes of previous meeting are all available on this website.